phillipssc/ioBroker.rtl_433/README.md

 ### 1.1.2
 * a few more fixes
 ### 1.1.3
-* Fixed multi frequency use in the configuration.
+* Fixed frequency hopping use in the configuration.
 Fixed a bug that crashed the adapter if an object was not correctly created.
 Hardened the ioBroker interface to errors with heavy use of try/catch and logging.

 ## License
 MIT License